huggingface/blog/zero-deepspeed-fairscale.md

 * Olatunji Ruwase [@tjruwase](https://github.com/tjruwase)
 * Samyam Rajbhandari [@samyam](https://github.com/samyam)

-from the DeepSpeed team for your generous and caring support and prompt resolution of the issue we have encountered.
+from the DeepSpeed team for your generous and caring support and prompt resolution of the issues we have encountered.

-HuggingFace for providing access to hardware the benchmarks were run on.
+And HuggingFace for providing access to hardware the benchmarks were run on.

 Sylvain Gugger [@sgugger](https://github.com/sgugger/) and Stas Bekman [@stas00](https://github.com/stas00) worked on the integration of these projects.